Pierre Berton: 1990s-2000s

-Honors
+Honours

 Berton served as the chancellor of Yukon College and, along with numerous honorary degrees, received over 30 literary awards such as the Governor General's Award for Creative Non-Fiction (three times), the Stephen Leacock Memorial Medal for Humour, and the Gabrielle Léger Award for Lifetime Achievement in Heritage Conservation in 1989.
 He is a member of Canada's Walk of Fame, having been inducted in 1998.
 In The Greatest Canadian project, he was voted No. 31 in the list of great Canadians.
 Berton was named Toronto Humanist of the Year 2003 by the Humanist Association of Toronto.
 The honour is presented by H.A.T. to men and women who, in their actions and creative endeavours, exemplify the principles of Humanism: a commitment to reason, compassion, ethics and human dignity.
 In 1992, he was named a member of the Order of Ontario.
 In 1974, he was named an Officer of the Order of Canada; in 1986, he was named a Companion of the Order of Canada, Canada's highest decoration.